Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 |:--:|
 |*Figure: Simple 2D thermal plate visualised with pyvista showing thermocouple location over the simulated temperature field for the last time step.*|

+The time traces for the simulated thermocouples can also be plotted for the total simulation duration using the `plot_time_traces()` function with an example time trace plot shown below.
+Note that the solid lines on the plot correspond to the truth and the dashed line with crosses is the simulated sensor values.

 ```python3
 (fig,ax) = tc_array.plot_time_traces(plot_truth=True)
 plt.show()